Simultaneous dense and nondense orbits for toral diffeomorphisms

 \section{A Baire category argument}

 In this section, we prove Theorems~\ref{thmForDenNonDen} and~\ref{thmForDenNonDenAnosov} and their corollaries.
 First, we require two lemmas (which, as an aside, also hold for complete orbits).
 These will be widely useful in studying nondense orbits and will be of independent interest.

 \begin{lemm} Let $(X, {\mathcal B}, \mu)$ be a Borel probability space and $f: X \rightarrow X$ be an ergodic homeomorphism.
 Then a nondense orbit is a nowhere dense orbit. \end{lemm} \begin{proof} Assume not.
-Let $x \in \TT^d$ have a nondense orbit that is not nowhere dense.
-Thus $\overline{\Or_T^+(x)}$ contains a nonempty open set $U$.
+Let $x \in X$ have a nondense orbit that is not nowhere dense.
+Thus $\overline{\Or_f^+(x)}$ contains a nonempty open set $U$.
 By ergodicity, there is some point $y \in U$ with dense orbit.
 Thus, a contradiction. \end{proof}